 Use numerals for numbers preceding units of measurement (15 mg, 7 cm).

-Do not begin a sentence with a numeral - spell it out.
+Do not begin a sentence with a numeral - spell it out or revise your sentence.

 |Use numerals for numbers representing mathematical or statistical functions, percentages, ratios, and percentiles (divided by 2, 11%, a ratio of 22:1, the 10th percentile).|

 |Write out page numbers in full, such as pp. 186-197 (NOT pp. 186-97)|

 |Use commas to separate groups of three digits, except for page numbers.|